16 Things You Might Not Know About Rembrandt’s ‘The Night Watch’

 This seemingly misplaced moppet carries a chicken with pronounced claws and a pistol called a klover.
 Both were symbols for the Kloveniers, Amsterdam's civic guard, a guild that commissioned the painting for their meeting hall.

-6. It was meant to be part of a continuous panel series.
+6. The Night Watch was meant to be part of a continuous panel series.

 Rembrandt was one of six artists the Kloveniers hired for group portraits of their members.
-He, Pickenoy, Bakker, Van der Helst, Van Sandrart and Flinck were each charged with creating a piece within specific parameters so they could be displayed side by side as an "unbroken frieze of large paintings, each matching the other and fixed in the wooden paneling of the room to form a meticulously designed total interior concept."
+He and the other five, named Pickenoy, Bakker, Van der Helst, Van Sandrart, and Flinck, were each charged with creating a piece within specific parameters so they could be displayed side by side as an "unbroken frieze of large paintings, each matching the other and fixed in the wooden paneling of the room to form a meticulously designed total interior concept."
 But Rembrandt strayed from what was expected in both composition and color.

 7. The Night Watch broke from military portrait tradition.

 Countless captains, colonels, and cadets had been painted in portraits of a static nature.
-Rembrandt broke from convention by showing his military men in apparent motion.
+Rembrandt broke from convention by showing his subjects in apparent motion.

 8. Rembrandt got stiffed on his commission.